|

 Good questions.
 If ozone is being produced continuously, the

-need for a backup sanitizer is diminished.
-It is probably
+need for a backup sanitizer is diminished, but not

 not a clear cut case of not being needed.
 More likely it is